 Credit cards: Most hotels, restaurants, banks, travel agencies and the bigger shops will take credit cards in Uganda.
 The most commonly accepted credit cards are VISA, MASTER CARD, dinners & AMERICAN EXPRESS.

 Before taking pictures of people it is polite to ask.
 Photographs should not be taken of people or religious ceremonies without their consent.
 The photography of the airport or strategic buildings, military installations and soldiers is NOT allowed.
 Bring sufficient films, including a fast film for gorilla tracking and batteries although these can readily be bought in Kampala and other big towns.
 Only print film and processing is available in Kampala, not slide.
 Keep your cameras in a dust resistant, padded case and out of the midday sun.
 A 200mm (or longer) telephoto lens will prove very useful on safari.
 Commercial photographers should consult the Ministry of Information for a permit.

 The Government of Uganda, are elected in a multi-party general election every five years.
 The current government of Uganda is led by President Yoweri Kaguta Museveni, who was elected in the 2016 General Election.

 Departure tax was incorporated within the cost of the air-ticket.
-The following items may be imported into Uganda without incurring customs duty – these are duty free goods: one bottle of spirits and wine and 2.5 litres of beer (opened); 1oz bottle of perfume.
+The following items may be imported into Uganda without incurring customs duty – these are duty-free goods: one bottle of spirits and wine and 2.5 liters of beer (opened); a 1oz bottle of perfume.
 Bona fide baggage, the property of and accompanying the passenger, may be imported into the country duty-free provided the goods are re-exported at the end of the stay.
-Duty-free allowances of consumables is as follows: Spirits, wines and liquors – In total, one (1) litre; Perfume and toilet water – In total 500ml.
-Uganda, charges VAT at 18% for other items.
+Duty-free allowances of consumables are as follows: Spirits, wines, and liquors – In total, one (1) liter; Perfume and toilet water – In total 500ml.
+Uganda charges VAT at 18% for other items.